timescale/docs/mst/saml-okta-mst.md

    Login failed.
 Please contact your account administrator for more details.
    ```

-Check Okta authentication in MST console if `Enable IdP login` and `Enable authentication method` are
+Check Okta authentication in the MST console, and make sure that Enable IdP login`
+and `Enable authentication method` are
 enabled.

 ### Invalid `RelayState`